Library Flatbed Scanning Station

-- Copy to USB – This is by far the best choice.
+- Copy to USB – We strongly recommend saving to a USB drive over emailing.
 Everyone should have more than one USB memory drive to transport files.
 The PC recognizes them easily, copies to them quickly, and knows how much room you have left on it.
-Just don’t reboot the PC if it tells you that you may need to, you don’t and you will lose any scans.
-After you are finished copying you are asked “Are you done scanning.”
-When you click yes the PC automatically does a safe disconnect of all USB drives.
+Warning: Do not restart the PC if it tells you to during this process.
+If you do, you will lose your scans.
+After you are finished copying you are asked, “Are you done scanning?”
+Click Yes and the PC will automatically do a safe disconnect of all USB drives.
 You can also safely disconnect when you click the “Clear Scans” button at the bottom of the scanner interface.
-This deletes all scans so don’t do this until you are done with your scans.
+However, do not do this until you are finished, as it will delete all scans.

 Below the copy choices, small previews of your scans will show up after you scan them.
 If you double click on a preview you can get a close up view of your JPG or PDF.
 Just be sure to close the picture viewer or Acrobat viewer after you have seen your file.

 At the very bottom of the scanner interface are some useful buttons.

-- Clear Scans – sets up the PC for a new user by deleting old scans disconnecting any USB drives.
+- Clear Scans – sets up the PC for a new user by deleting old scans and disconnecting any USB drives.
 If the PC is showing you anything other than the welcome screen when you sit down, click on this button before you start.

 - Quick Instructions – takes you to a quick overview of how to scan.